-Best beaches near NYC
+Best beaches for kids

-Head to the south shore of Long Island to enjoy a beautiful 6.5-mile-long beach and a two-mile-long boardwalk.
+Head to the south shore of Long Island to enjoy a beautiful beach and boardwalk.
 While most folks will spend their time in the surf and sand or nibbling on treats from one of the numerous concession stands, there’s plenty more to see too—including the Theodore Roosevelt Nature Center or a visit to one of the area’s many playgrounds.
 Don’t miss the Bethpage Air Show on Memorial Day weekend or great summer concerts at the Jones Beach Theater!

 Avoid the crowds of Brighton Beach, and kick back at its calmer seaside sister.
 Manhattan Beach juts out from the same peninsula and boasts wide stretches of soft sand for families to romp around on.
 Between dips, the kids can face off in a game of volleyball on the regulation-size courts and explore the 36-foot-long pirate ship outfitted with wooden planks, talk tubes, a cannon and a crow’s nest in the nautically themed Pat Perlato Playground.
 Pack sneakers and sandals to take advantage of the space’s two handball courts and three basketball courts, then enjoy a picnic on or bring a barbecue to the northeast side of the promenade.

-This Long Island state park is a little farther out, but it might be worth the extra travel time if Jones is too crowded for you—and if you have a car (the easiest way to get here).
+This Long Island venue is a little farther out, but it might be worth the extra travel time if Jones Beach is too crowded for you—and if you have a car (the easiest way to get here).
 Thanks to ample parking spots and multiple trails to the beach, hauling the kids' supply of buckets and toys is a bit easier.
 Stroll along the long, flat shoreline and help the tots search for seashells, but be forewarned—the easternmost stretch, called Field 5, is clothing-optional.